Student Clubs & Organizations

 International Art Honor Society, Zeta Omicron Chapter The Zeta Omicron chapter of Kappa Pi International Art Honor Society is a service organization for art majors, sophomores & up who have at least a 3.0 overall GPA and a 3.5 in their major.
 Zeta Omicron helps our members get involved in the local art community.
 The group also sponsors several art-related community service projects each year, and offers scholarships as well as publication opportunities.
 Join the Zeta Omicron chapter of Kappa Pi to engage in art-related activities with other art majors who care about art in its role in email@example.com

-One local sorority (Zeta Phi Delta) was founded and recognized as a student organization in the 2001 Spring Semester.
-The Undergraduate Student Government Association recognizes this organization, but does not provide them with financial support.
+Zeta Phi Delta, a local sorority, was founded and recognized as a student organization in the 2001 Spring Semester.
 This sorority was founded based on the belief that there are great advantages for younger women to uphold a sisterhood of women who appreciate friendship, promote loyalty and service, build character, and enhance the members' total education.